figure-io/polymer-timeseries/README.md

 $ make build
 ```

-which generates a `build` directory containing [browserified](https://github.com/substack/node-browserify) scripts and a [vulcanized](https://github.com/polymer/vulcanize) in the top-level directory.
+which generates a `build` directory containing [browserified](https://github.com/substack/node-browserify) scripts and a [vulcanized](https://github.com/polymer/vulcanize) distributable in the top-level directory.

-To

 ## Tests